Reconstructive surgery after breast cancer

 Surgery

 Mr Hussein Tuffaha is a leading consultant oncoplastic surgeon based in Ipswich and Colchester who specialises in breast augmentation, breast reduction and breast implant exchange, alongside gynaecomastia surgery, breast reconstruction and breast lifts.
-He privately practises at Suffolk Breast Practice at Nuffield Health Ipswich Hospital and Oaks Hospital.
+He privately practises at Nuffield Suffolk Breast Practice, at Ipswich Hospital Breast Care Centre, and at Oaks Hospital.

 Mr Tuffaha is a highly qualified practitioner with an MBBS from Jordan University of Science & Technology, PG Cert in Oncoplastic Breast Surgery and a fellowship from the Royal College of Surgeons of England (FRCS).
 He covers all aspects of benign and malignant breast conditions, while he has extensive experience in oncoplastic and reconstructive breast procedures